thomasridgeon/myrubyapps/README.md

 # My Ruby Apps

-This is a repository for the ruby apps I create while learning to program.
+This is a repository for my website and the web apps I have created while learning to program in Ruby.

 (Note: the code contains a lot of comments, which are my "study notes").